ferasboulala/ferasboulala.github.io/_posts/2019-9-1-master-theorem.md

 title: "Master Theorem: An Intuitive Approach"
 ---

 In this post, I would like to go through an intuitive approach leading to the Master Theorem.
-It is a theorem used in computer science to get the asymptotical analysis of a divide and conquer algorithm.
+It is a theorem used in computer science and mathematics to get the asymptotical analysis of a divide and conquer algorithm.
 Formally, it is used to solve a reccurence.

 ## Divide And Conquer
 Divide and conquer is a class of algorithms that aim to solve a problem by dividing it into smaller chunks and recursively solving them.
 Generally, once the recursion is over, there is a final step that aims to combine the result of the recursive calls into a valid output.

 A common representative of this class of algorithms is `merge-sort`.
 The input list is split in half and sorted by a recursive call (until the lists have a size of 1).
 Once both sides are sorted, the algorithm will merge the lists into a larger sorted list.
 It is rather difficult not to be charmed by the elegance of these algorithms.
 Nowhere in the process of sorting a list with `merge-sort` do we explicitly sort the two halves of the list.
-Instead, we start from the trivial case of the single item lists and work our way up by merging sorted lists.
+Instead, we start from the trivial base case of the single item lists and work our way up by merging sorted lists.

 ## Master Theorem
 Divide and conquer algorithms' performance is usually modeled by a recurrence of the following form: